WPSC Marinette MGP Site

-Ground water and upland soil sampling resumed in April at the location of the former MGP site (including the wastewater treatment plant and Boom Landing Park).
-Contractors have been collecting ground water samples from the existing monitoring well network by opening up the wells and drawing samples using a mechanized water pump.
-Contractors may also be seen in the area collecting soil gas samples.
-This involves drilling quarter-sized holes up to 2 feet into the ground and inserting thin plastic hoses to collect samples over a 24-hour period.
-Ground water sampling is expected to run quarterly through December 2014.
+Groundwater sampling is being done quarterly at the location of the former MGP site (including the wastewater treatment plant and Boom Landing Park).
+WPSC/Integrys contractors have been collecting groundwater samples from the existing monitoring well network by opening up the wells and drawing samples using a mechanized water pump.
+This sampling is expected to run through December 2015.

-An expedited cleanup of PAH-contaminated sediment in the Menominee River was completed in March.
-WPSC/Integrys funded and conducted the cleanup under EPA oversight.
+An expedited cleanup of PAH-contaminated sediment in the Menominee River was completed in 2013.
+WPSC/Integrys also funded and conducted this cleanup under EPA oversight.
 It included:

 - building a sheet pile “coffer dam” to isolate the areas from which contaminated sediment will be removed